Examining the Evidence

 Context and Motivation

 Finally, the Torah gives no indication that Kayin killed Hevel in the heat of the moment, as an immediate response to Hashem's rejection of his sacrifice.
-To the contrary, in the interim Hashem first speaks to Kayin, Kayin speaks to Hevel, and they go out to the field together.
+To the contrary, in the interim, Hashem first speaks to Kayin, Kayin speaks to Hevel, and they go out to the field together.
 Did their discussion in the field begin innocently, but somehow escalate into a murderous brawl or, alternatively, was the conversation part of Kayin's premeditated plot to catch his brother by surprise?
-After just being chastised by Hashem, though, it seems odd that Kayin's first action would be to orchestrate the murder of his brother.
+Would it not be odd that Kayin's first action, immediately after being chastised by Hashem, would be to orchestrate the murder of his brother?
 Did he really think that doing so would achieve his goal of ingratiating himself with Hashem?